LinkedIn is the go-to platform for businesses to create brand awareness, generate leads, and grow sales. And that makes sense, considering:

 Publish content relevant to your niche

 Did you know that publishing LinkedIn articles and posts is also an excellent SEO strategy?
-Content not only draws immediate viewerships but also helps rank your profile higher in the LinkedIn search engine.
+Content draws immediate viewerships and helps rank your profile higher in the LinkedIn search engine.

-But it is crucial to post high-quality content that is also relevant to your industry or profession.
+But it is crucial to post high-quality content relevant to your industry or profession.
 Plus, try to make your content informative, helpful, and insightful.
 For example, you can post case studies, industry news, listicles, how-to guides, quick tips, and videos on your LinkedIn profile.

 Get recommendations and skill endorsements